CosmicMan08/celaria-level-export/README.md

  This addon allows you to export your Blender scene to Celaria using several Celaria specific objects in the add menu.

- You can move around, scale, and rotate these blocks; **you cannot edit their mesh in edit mode** however.
-All changes **must** be done in Object Mode for them to display properly in game.
+ You can move around, scale, and rotate these blocks all in object mode.
+You can also change the box dimensions in Edit Mode, but you cant change the actual shape.
+Each block's mesh should stay as a rectangular prism.

  ![The add menu in Blender with several Celaria objects.](https://github.com/CosmicMan08/celaria-level-export/blob/main/add%20menu.png?raw=true)